 I get through a lot of carbonated water at home.
 I have a Sodastream and it’s always on hand to make carbonated water (I’ve never used any of the syrups with it).
 The scientist in me had to work out the cost effectiveness of the purchase of the machine (mine is a Sodastream Source – $120) plus the CO2 refills ($22 – makes about 45-50 litres), and it works out at about $1.50 / litre once you’ve used the machine regularly for at least 3-6 months, as you have to offset the cost of the unit (between $70 for a basic unit to $220 for a fancy one).
 For me it’s great because I hate carrying heavy bottles of water back from the supermarket in bulk, and also it doesn’t produce the same plastic waste as drinking all that soda water.

-I try to jazz up my fizzy water with mint leaves, ginger slices (smash at the bottom of the glass or grate before use for extra ginger power), throw in fruit like raspberries, mango or watermelon, add lemon / lime juice, add sliced cucumber.
+I try to jazz up my fizzy water with mint leaves to make some sort of virginal mojito, ginger slices (smash at the bottom of the glass or grate before use for extra ginger power), throw in fruit like raspberries, mango or watermelon, add lemon / lime juice, add sliced cucumber.
 Mix things up a bit too.
 Some combinations – ginger + lime, mint + watermelon, cucumber + mint, mango + mint, raspberry + lime… these all go together well.

 When I feel like it I also chuck in a spoonful of apple cider vinegar (plus lemon juice) to fizzy water, which gives it a bit of a zingy kick.

 Just to note, only carbonate water in a Sodastream.
-I’ve tried to experiment with carbonating ginger tea on my eternal quest to make no sugar ginger beer, it doesn’t work.
-There will be a lot of cleaning…
+I’ve tried to experiment with carbonating ginger tea on my eternal quest to make no sugar ginger beer, it doesn’t work, take this information from me, as a scientist.

 Alternatives for when you’re out in the world (i.e. the pub) and not drinking…